A landmark hotel with its own adventure concierge service

 The Hilton Garden Inn at Adventure Parc Snowdonia is the first time the Hilton Garden Inn brand – which also operates at a number of the UK’s leading sporting venues including Doncaster Racecourse and the Emirates Old Trafford cricket ground – has been brought to Wales.

-The 106-bedroom, four-storey hotel will welcome its first guests in winter 2020 and promises unparalleled views across Adventure Parc Snowdonia’s world-first inland surf lagoon and the Conwy Valley’s mountains-and-forests landscapes beyond.
+The 106-bedroom, four-storey hotel welcomes its first guests in spring 2021 and promises unparalleled views across Adventure Parc Snowdonia’s world-first inland surf lagoon and the Conwy Valley’s mountains-and-forests landscapes beyond.

-It will be complemented by high quality hospitality facilities, including an indoor / outdoor wellbeing spa, corporate conference and meeting facilities for up to 230 delegates, and a destination dining restaurant overlooking the surf lagoon.
+It will be complemented by high quality hospitality facilities, including Wave Garden - an indoor and outdoor wellbeing spa, corporate conference and meeting facilities for up to 230 delegates.
+It also features a destination dining restaurant overlooking the surf lagoon.

 The Hilton Garden Inn will also launch with a new expert Adventure Concierge service delivered by Adventure Parc Snowdonia, which will encourage guests to explore a variety of instructor-led activities in the natural playground of North Wales.